mastodon/fediverse_auxiliary_service_provider_specifications/discovery/data_sharing/v0.1/data_sharing.md

 ```

 The request body MUST contain a JSON object defining what events to
 subscribe to.
-This object MUST contain the keys `objectType` and
+This object MUST contain the keys `category` and
-`eventType`.
+`subscriptionType`.
 It MAY contain the keys `maxBatchSize` and/or
 `threshold`.
 The keys are defined as follows:

 * `category`: One of `content`, `account`.
 This is the category of